Wilkes University

 1. Understand the legal and ethical standards and the practical issues of their profession, and demonstrate that knowledge through the residencies and portfolio work of the program.

-3. Be able to articulate, both in writing and orally, their own creative work, using genre-specific tools.
+1. Articulate, both in writing and orally, their own creative work, using genre-specific methods of presenting their work.

 The First Residency (a combination of workshops, craft lessons, panels, and readings) is followed by the First Project Semester: Students select any two of the following foundation courses, delivered online by faculty from each genre.

-Students should choose the genre in which they expect to write their thesis along with a second genre of their chioice.
-Those who expect to enter the publishing track may select from any two of the five foundations courses.
+Students should choose the genre in which they expect to write their thesis along with a second genre of their choice.
+Those who expect to enter the publishing track may select from any two of the five foundations courses before specializing in Publishing courses in their second and third semesters.

 Total Credits: 6

-Prior to this residency, students will select which track they are pursuing and be assigned a mentor in that genre.
+Prior to this residency, each student will select which genre they are pursuing, request three mentors in that genre, and be assigned one of those mentors.
 They will then meet with their mentors during the residency to form a study plan for the upcoming semester.

 The Second Residency is followed by the Second Project Semester: Students will be registered in two of the courses listed below according to their chosen area of study: CW 512, a reading-intensive course, and CW 514, a writing-intensive course: